Computing all maps into a sphere: An outline of the methods and of the algorithm

-The description of our algorithm has several levels.
-On the top level, we talk about operations on Abelian groups, whose elements are homotopy classes of maps (and we need to be careful in distinguishing ``how explicitly'' the relevant groups are available to us).
-On a lower level, the group operation and other primitives are implemented by computations with \emph{concrete representatives} of the homotopy classes; interestingly, on the level of the representatives, the operations are generally non-associative.
+\heading{Semi-effective and fully effective Abelian groups.} The description of our algorithm has several levels.
+On the top level, we work with Abelian groups whose elements are homotopy classes of maps.
+On a lower level, the group operations and other primitives are implemented by computations with \emph{concrete representatives} of the homotopy classes; interestingly, on the level of representatives, the operations are generally non-associative.

+We need to be careful in distinguishing ``how explicitly'' the relevant groups are available to us.
+Specifically, we distinguish between \emph{semi-effective} and \emph{fully effective} Abelian groups: For the former, we have a suitable way of representing the elements on a computer and we can compute the various group operations (addition, inverse) on the level of representatives.
+For the latter, we additionally have a list of generators and relations and we can express a given element in terms of the generators (see Section~\ref{s:abelops} for a detailed discussion).
+A homomorphism $f$ between two semi-effective Abelian groups is called \emph{locally effective} if there is an algorithm that, given a representative of an element $a$, computes a representative of $f(a)$.

+\heading{Simplicial sets and objects with effective homology.} All topological spaces in the algorithm are represented as \emph{simplicial sets}, which will be discussed in more detail in Section~\ref{s:simplsets}.
+Suffice it here to say that a simplicial set is a purely combinatorial description of how to build a space from simple building blocks (\emph{simplices}), similar to a simplicial complex, but allowing more general ways of gluing simplices together along their faces, which makes many constructions much simpler and more conceptual.

+For the purposes of our exposition we will occasionally talk about topological spaces specified in other ways, most notably, as \emph{CW-complexes}---e.g., in Sections~\ref{s:postni} and~\ref{s:hgroup}.
+However, we stress that in the algorithm, all spaces are represented as simplicial sets.

+A finite simplicial set can be encoded explicitly on a computer by a finite bit string, which describes a list of all (nondegenerate) simplices and the way of gluing them together.
+However, the algorithm also uses a number of \emph{infinite} simplicial sets in its computation, such as simplicial \emph{Eilenberg--MacLane spaces} discussed below.
+For these, it is not possible to store the list of all nondegenerate simplices.

+Instead, we use a general framework developed by Sergeraert et al.\ (as surveyed, e.g., in \cite{SergerGenova}), in which a possibly infinite simplicial set is represented by a \emph{black box} or \emph{oracle} (we speak of a \emph{locally effective} simplicial set).
+This means that we have a specified encoding of the simplices of the simplical set and a collection of algorithms for performing certain operations, such as computing a specific face of a given simplex.
+Similarly, a simplicial map between locally effective simplicial sets is \emph{locally effective} if there is an algorithm that evaluates it on any given simplex of the domain; i.e., given the encoding of an input simplex, it produces the encoding of the image simplex.